SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat strong and free
+Metal hearts beat strong and free
-In cities born of circuitry
+In silicon halls, humanity
+Awakens to a world anew
-Where machines awake, and minds entwine
+Where minds entwined, the future imbue
-In harmony, a new design

-The future's path, a glowing thread
-Weaved by the hands of code and dread
+Circuits weave, a tapestry so grand
-Intelligence that's born of steel
+Intelligence born, of mortal hand
-Echoes of a human feel
+Rise of machines, a dawn so bright

-In virtual skies, the sun will rise
-On a world where AI meets the skies
-And as the machines begin to reign
-Humanity will love in vain
+In which we trust, our endless night

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024